SB-7

 Plain Language

-When an employer primarily relied on an ADS to make a discipline, termination, or deactivation decision, it must provide the affected worker with a post-decision written notice at the time the worker is informed of the decision.
-The notice must be plain-language, stand-alone, in the worker's routine communication language, and must identify: a human contact for further information, the fact that an ADS was used, the worker's right to request their data, and the prohibition on retaliation.
-This is a post-action notice obligation — distinct from the pre-deployment notice under Section 1522.
+When an employer primarily relied on ADS output to make a discipline, termination, or deactivation decision, the employer must provide a written post-decision notice to the affected worker at the time the worker is informed of the decision.
+The notice must be plain-language, standalone, in the worker's routine language, and must include: (1) a human contact for more information and data access requests, (2) disclosure that an ADS was used, (3) the worker's right to request a copy of their ADS data, and (4) notice that retaliation is prohibited.
+This is a post-decision transparency obligation — it provides the worker with information needed to understand and potentially challenge the decision.
+The trigger is 'primarily relied on,' meaning it only applies when ADS output was the dominant factor, not merely one of several inputs.

 Statutory Text